hrumhurum/docker-recipes/README.md

 The `cron` command-line utility is a job scheduler on Unix-like operating systems.
 You can use it to run your tasks according to a schedule.
-Cron is a relatively simple utility but configuring it on Docker can be a daunting task sometimes.
+Cron is a relatively simple utility but configuring it for Docker can be a daunting task sometimes.
 Unless you have a [working cron sample](cron) at hand.

 ## Try a Sample Yourself